orvalho/JavaScriptExercises/README.md

 - [x] 37.
 Create new string with first 3 characters are in lower case
 - [x] 38.
 Check the total marks of a student in various examinations
 - [x] 39.
 Compute the sum of the two given integers
+- [x] 40.
+Check from two given integers if either one is 8 or their sum or difference is 8